deftio/jsonvice/README.md

 poetry run jsonvice -i inputfile.json -o outputfile.json -p 4
 ```

-# Installing as stand alone cli
+# Installing as stand alone commandline tool
-pipx (not pip3) can be used to install an isolated version of jsonvice as a command line tool.
+pipx can be used to install an isolated version of jsonvice as a command line tool.

 ```sh
 pipx install jsonvice